-From the newsy childhood letters exchanged with my best friend, through my drama-soaked teenage diaries to my current almost-daily handwritten download of my brain, writing has always been the way I balance my emotions in my life, and discover what I’m actually thinking.
-It’s the best way I know to process the vast amount of things that happen in everyday life – good, bad, big and small.
+From the newsy childhood letters exchanged with my best friend, through my drama-soaked teenage diaries to the current almost-daily handwritten download of my brain.
+Writing has always been the way I balance my emotions in my life and discover what I’m actually thinking.
+It’s the best way I know to process the vast amount of things that happen in everyday life.
+The good, bad, big and small.

 Plus it’s the best excuse for new notebooks ever!

-I’ve managed to just about keep up with my bullet journal, because if I don’t put things in lists then generally they don’t happen, but I’ve entirely stopped writing in the second of my five year diaries – the first ran between my 25th and 30th birthdays, the second has languished untouched since April.
+I’ve managed to just about keep up with my bullet journal.
+This is because if I don’t put things in lists then generally they don’t happen.
+But I’ve entirely stopped writing in the second of my five-year diaries.
+The first ran between my 25th and 30th birthdays, the second has languished untouched since April.

-Frustratingly, this appears to be a habit of mine during stressful times – periods of great sadness in my life are marked by conspicuous swathes of blank pages in all three of my daily diaries – the five year one-liner, the gratitude journal and the main notebook where I can write a few lines or twenty pages, depending on my mood.
+Frustratingly, this appears to be a habit of mine during stressful times.
+The periods of great sadness in my life are marked by conspicuous swathes of blank pages in all three of my daily diaries.
+I have a five-year one-liner and a gratitude journal.
+Then there’s the main notebook where I can write a few lines or twenty pages, depending on my mood.

-Last night, though it was gone midnight when I eventually got into bed, I couldn’t settle to sleep, and so I put my light back on, and I pulled out my big journal, and I wrote.
+Last night, I was late to bed.
+When I eventually slipped between the sheets it was after midnight.
+Still, I couldn’t settle to sleep.
+So I put my light back on, and I pulled out my big journal, and I wrote.

-So I’m setting a reminder (using If This Then That, and a Whatsapp group with two friends – technology is massively helpful) to start going to bed an hour earlier than I usually do, to give myself time for this practice daily.
+So I’m setting a reminder using If This Then That, and a Whatsapp group with two friends.
+Technology is massively helpful!
+I plan to start going to bed an hour earlier than I usually do, to give myself time for this practice daily.